PyNIPT/pynipt/README.md

 ### Tutorials
 *The tutorial does not ready yet, will be provided soon*
-- Get started
+- Getting started
     - How to access the data
     - Processing node
     - Pipeline
     - Debugging
-- The plug-in
+- Development
-    - Interface plugin
+    - Interface and pipeline plugin
-    - Pipelines plugin
+    - packaging your plugin

 #### License